saerx/access-toolkit/src/pages/planning.md

 - What are everyone’s access needs?
 - What production schedules are realistic and accessible for everyone?
 - Has anyone flagged any potential flares that may require flexible schedules/deadlines?
-- What staff is needed for this project, what is their capacity and does anyone have leave coming up?
+- What staff are needed for this project, what is their capacity and does anyone have leave coming up?
 - Do the artists or staff need support workers?
 - Do the artists or staff need equipment or software to do their job?
 - What does the artwork need to be made accessible?
 For example: captioning, audio description, seating, a quiet room, touch tours, relaxed viewing etc.